-Should the waiver extension be granted, the Department will use the same guidelines and procedures to determine participation and gauge performance for Grade 7 students in advanced mathematics coursework and Grade 8 students in advanced science coursework.
-These procedures are described in the New York State Regulations of the Commissioner of Education Section 100.4.(d)(3)(i), which state that each district's "superintendent, or his or her designee, shall determine whether a student has demonstrated readiness in each subject in which he or she asks to begin high school courses."
-The regulation continues in Section 100.4(e)(2) to state that, "students who attend Grade 7 or 8 may take a Regents examination in mathematics in lieu of or in addition to the Grade 7 or 8 mathematics assessment" and in Section 100.4(e)(4) to state that, "students who attend grade 8 may take a Regents examination in science in lieu of or in addition to the grade 8 science intermediate assessment."
+Should the waiver extension be granted, the Department will use the same guidelines and procedures to determine participation and gauge performance for grades 6 and 7 students in advanced mathematics coursework and grades 7 and 8 students in advanced science coursework.
+These procedures are described in the New York State Regulations of the Commissioner of Education Section 100.4(d)(3)(i), which states that each district's "superintendent, or his or her designee, shall determine whether a student has demonstrated readiness in each subject in which he or she asks to begin high school courses in eighth grade leading to a diploma."
+The Regulation continues in Section 100.4(e)(2) to state that, "students who attend grade 7 or 8 may take a Regents examination in mathematics in lieu of or in addition to the grade 7 or 8 may take a Regents examination in science in lieu of or in addition to the grade 8 science intermediate assessment."
 Attachment B provides the full text of these sections of the Regulations of the Commissioner.

-Like the determination of whether advanced coursework is appropriate for each potential student, the determination of which assessment is appropriate for those Grade 7 and Grade 8 students enrolled in an advanced course is, and will continue to be, made by local educational agencies with the intent of identifying the most appropriate assessments aligned with the students' coursework.
-The affected students will be required to take a more advanced Regents Examination at the secondary level as stipulated in the Regulations of the Commissioner of Education Section 100.21(b)(1)(xvi)(c) which states that, "Participation and accountability determinations for the high school in which such student [who applies a Regents Examination to middle level participation and accountability] later enrolls shall be based upon such student's performance on mathematics assessments taken after the student first enters grade 9."
-Attachment C provides the full text of this section of the Regulations of the Commissioner.
+Like the determination of whether advanced coursework is appropriate for each potential student, the determination of which assessment is appropriate for those grades 6, 7, and 8 students enrolled in an advanced course is, and will continue to be, made by local educational agencies with the intent of identifying the most appropriate assessments aligned with the students' coursework.
+The affected students will be required to take a more advanced Regents examination at the secondary level as stipulated in the Regulations of the Commissioner of Education Section 100.21(b)(1)(xv)(c) which states that, "Participation and accountability determinations for the high school in which such student [who applies a Regents Examination to middle level participation and accountability] later enrolls shall be based upon such student's performance on mathematics assessments taken after the student first enters grade 9."
+Attachment C provides the full text of this section of the Regulations of the Commissioner as approved by the New York State Board of Regents in February 2025.